awesome-open-source/capacitor-opensource-plugins/README.md

    Also interested in React Native, but have a preference for Quasar (Vue 3), Ionic (Svelte and Vue) and Framework7 (Svelte, Vue, vanilla JS).

-   Very interested in fast apps, particularly those built with Svelte where reactivity is built-in and there's no interpreting code at runtime overhead.
+   Very interested in fast apps, particularly those built with Svelte where reactivity is built-in and there's no overhead of interpreting a lot of code at runtime.

    Svelte is faster than Angular, Vue and React, and while on the subject of compile ahead of time, I also like Riot.JS (use cli to compile ahead of time instead of compiling components at run time).